msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Placeholder lines can be allocated later when new stock arrives.
 However, all shipment lines must be allocated before confirming the allocation.

 <div class="imagetitle">
-Since there is no stock available for <i>042744-Diazepam Injection 5mg/ml Amp/2ml</i>, the system is issuing 100 units in the placeholder field.
+Since there is no stock available for <i>0e676300 Benzoyl Peroxide Topical Cream 5% 22g</i>, the system is issuing 12 units in the placeholder field.
 </div>

 ![Alt Text](/docs/distribution/images/os_additem_placeholder.png)